MikeTannenbaum/digital-garden-jekyll-template/_notes/digital garden.md

 [Andy Matuschak — About these notes](http://notes.andymatuschak.org/)<br>

 ## How to setup your own digital garden
-My workflow is MacOS-specific, as [[Obsidian is for tending my digital garden]] and it is native to MacOS.
+My workflow is MacOS-specific, as Obsidian is what I use for tending the garden, and it is native to MacOS.
 If you would like to learn more about my workflow, I made this for you: [[Obsidian Jekyll workflow]].